Rafael Nadal gave his all until he simply couldn’t anymore and had to retire: Analysis

 “Really, everything I have experienced has been a dream come true,” Nadal said in a video posted on social media that included a montage of clips from his career, including handshakes at the net after matches against Federer and Djokovic, the other members of the so-called Big Three of men’s tennis.
 “I leave with the absolute peace of mind of having given my best.”

-Before Nadal begins speaking in the video, he takes a deep break and exhales, as if signifying just how difficult it was for him to make this inevitable decision public and real.
+Before Nadal begins speaking in the video, he takes a deep breath and exhales, as if signifying just how difficult it was for him to make this inevitable decision public and real.

 His exit follows that of Federer, who left the game at age 41 in 2022 after 20 Grand Slam titles and plenty of remarkable on-court contests against Nadal, none more noteworthy than their 2008 Wimbledon final.
 Nadal won that one, 9-7 in the fifth set amidst the dying evening light, part of the left-hander’s supremacy head-to-head.
 Nadal and Djokovic, who is 37 and still on tour with 24 major championships, met more times than any other two men in the Open era (60; Djokovic went 31-29), and their lung-searing, court-covering, mirror-image relentlessness was something to behold.